 - Consider investing in one of these dry erase easels.
-We’ve seen having it out in our living room has been so good for Baby Girl.
+We’ve seen having it out in our living room has been so good for Ana.
 She keeps writing little messages on it, drawing, practicing small words etc.

-- Encourage motor skill development with paper cutting activities, stringing beads, making playdough figures.
+- Encourage motor skill development with paper cutting activities, stringing beads, and making playdough figures.

 Oh wait, did you just groan when I mentioned play dough?

 I promise you don’t have to buy any more store-bought playdough.
 You can make your own!

 Once you start making your own, you won’t buy any from the store.